 In response, I believe that schools will recognize that to be a leader in education, they must also be a leader in mental wellness and communication.
 That they’ll promote their mental health policies and resources every chance they get.

-I am also incredibly hopeful that technologies like Beacon, a proven Cognitive Behavioural Therapy app that costs a mere $595 for unlimited messaging with a Beacon therapist for 12 weeks, will be included in university fees.
+I am also incredibly hopeful that technologies like Beacon, a proven Cognitive Behavioural Therapy app that includes access to a trained e-therapist, will be included in university fees.
 A given, available to every student, upon entry.

 And I’m confident in the knowledge that my daughter, in a sad bit of irony, is one of the lucky ones.
 She knows depression and anxiety intimately, but she has also learned how to keep them both at bay.
 She’s already one step ahead.